-The Game Development curriculum is being taught as a specialization for the Computer Graphics and Game Development master’s degree program offered as part of the 2-year-long Computer Science graduate studies program at the Faculty of Mathematics and Physics at Charles University in Prague, Czech Republic.
+The Game Development curriculum is being taught as a specialization for the Visual Computing and Game Development master’s degree program offered as part of the 2-year-long Computer Science graduate studies program at the Faculty of Mathematics and Physics at Charles University in Prague, Czech Republic.
 For more information about the admissions process (you need at least a bachelor‘s degree, preferably in computer science), please consult the official website.

 However, if you are truly a programmer who wants to pursue a future in computer games, then welcome!
 You've come to the right place.
 The following paragraphs will provide you general info on the Game Development major and the philosophy behind.

-The major is a mixture of formal lectures that will give you the theoretical background a good GameDev should have like computer graphics, software engineering and AI.
+The major is a mixture of formal lectures that will give you the theoretical background a good gamedev should have like computer graphics, software engineering and AI.
 You will also take part in lots of practical classes and workshops where you will have an opportunity to experiment with as many middlewares as you like.
 As you are surely aware, computer games cannot be developed by a programmer alone, we cooperate with different faculties and universities to foster interaction with students from different disciplines (design, new media, graphics, music, etc.).
 They study the same courses where they form heterogeneous teams that cooperate on the development of a single game.

-- NPGR033 - Graphics for Computer Games
+- NPGR019 - Real-time Graphics on GPU and NPGR033 - Graphics for Computer Games

 - Lecture aimed at the specifics of computer game graphics, both 2D and 3D.

 - NAIL069 - Artificial Intelligence I, NAIL122 Artificial Intelligence for Games, NAIL123 - Procedural Content Generation for Games